Register a death

-Following government advice, the Westminster Registration Service is no longer open for face-to-face registrations.
-However, we are still here to make the process of registering a death as simple as possible.
+We are here to make the process of registering a death as simple as possible.

-We appreciate that this is a very difficult time and the unexpected loss of a loved one due to coronavirus can be particularly distressing.
-We would like to reassure you that we are here to support you and ensure, where possible, that your needs and wishes are met.
+We are here to support you and ensure, where possible, that your needs and wishes are met.

 We recognise that there may be many questions about current procedures in relation to death.
 We have created a document where you can find information, guidance and advice on deaths, funerals and bereavement.